-Bonita Prewitt, Gender Equity Compliance Officer, Title IX Coordinator aa\eo@kent.edu

-Heer Hall, Phone: 330-672-2038, Email:
+Bonita Prewitt, Gender Equity Compliance Officer, Title IX Coordinator Heer Hall, Phone: 330-672-2038, Email: aa_eo@kent.edu Website: www.kent.edu/sss

-Website: www.kent.edu/sss

 Office of Student Conduct: Alleged violations involving KSU students, employees, and visitors to campus must be reported to the Title IX Coordinator for investigation and may result in a conduct hearing before the university's Office of Student Conduct if the accused person is a student.
 The accuser and accused are entitled to have an advisor of their choice present during a disciplinary proceeding, as well as accommodations such as the option to participate via electronic means.
 The Title IX Deputy who conducted the investigation will be present at the hearing to share any pertinent information from their investigation with the hearing panel.
 The hearing panel will use a preponderance of the evidence standard in making its determination (i.e. it is more likely than not that the offense occurred, based on the evidence presented).
 Hearing panel members, the Title IX Coordinator and Deputies, and officials involved in investigating and administering these procedures are trained annually on these issues, as well as how to conduct an investigation or hearing process that protects the safety of victims and promotes accountability.
 Both parties will be informed, in writing, of the outcome of the proceeding and appeal options, and will be notified if the other party appeals and if there is a change in results or final outcome.
-Sanctions may include but are not limited to: Counseling referral; Disciplinary dismissal; Disciplinary probation; Disciplinary suspension; Educational workshop; No contact order; Persona Non Grata (PNG) status (campus access restriction); Residence hall restriction or room/hall changes; Other as deemed appropriate.
+Possible sanctions following the hearing include, but are not limited to, disciplinary probation, suspension and dismissal.